 Following these steps can help improve your overall health, especially Candida in your mouth.

 1. Start a round of antifungals to help kill off the yeast.

 This must be done with the guidance of your doctor, but you can start doing something called oil pulling with the liquid antifungals, which will help kill the yeast in your mouth.

 You can oil pull with extra-virgin coconut oil combined with a few drops of oil of oregano or peppermint/spearmint essential oils.
 Swish this mixture around in your mouth like you would do with mouthwash and then spit it out into the trash (do not swallow it and do not spit it into your sink).

-I take anywhere from 25-100 billion units of probiotics on a regular basis to help reduce the candida levels and to restore the good bacteria.
+I take anywhere from 25-100 billion units of probiotics on a regular basis to help reduce my candida levels and to restore good bacteria.